petersbob/MME/Readme.md

 ```
 ./mme
 ```
-+ And then the ChucK program
++ And then the ChucK program (probably in another terminal window)
 ```
 chuck main.ck
 ```
++ Start up Dolphin and mute sound.
+Config -> Audio -> Volume -> 0%
-+ And start up Melee and you should start hearing the new sound effects
++ Start up Melee and the sound effects will kick in once you start a fight.
++ The currently supported character and stage for SmashBot is Marth and Final Destination.

 ### I can't get it to work!
-Musical Melee is still a young project and will have issues.
+Musical Melee is still a young project and will likely be changing a quite often.
+Please be patient as we update and fix issues.